AmeNetwork/aser/README.md

 # Aser

-Aser is equipped with standardized AI capability middleware, such as knowledge, memory, tracing, CoT, API interfaces, and social clients.
-By dynamically integrating Web3 toolkits, it helps developers quickly build and launch AI agents with native Web3 capabilities.
+Aser is equipped with standardized AI capability middleware, such as memory, RAG, MCP, CoT, API, and social clients.
+By dynamically integrating toolkits, it helps developers quickly build and launch AI agents.

 ![](./examples/images/architecture.png)